-This case was investigated by the FBI.
-Assistant U.S. Attorneys Dawrence W. Rice Jr. and Christopher D. Baker of the Eastern District of California, and Trial Attorney Brenda Sue Thornton of the National Security Division's Counterterrorism Section are in charge of the prosecution.
+This case was the product of an investigation by the FBI.
+Assistant U.S. Attorneys Dawrence W. Rice Jr. and Christopher D. Baker of the Eastern District of California prosecuted the case with Trial Attorney Brenda Sue Thornton of the National Security Division's Counterterrorism Section.